Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Method

 \subsection{Extracting Human Affects}

-To effectively extract affects from individual subjects within a single session of neural recordings, we utilized the contrastive learning-based neural network, CEBRA \cite{schneider2023learnable}.
+To effectively extract affects from individual subjects within a single session of neural recordings, we devised an 'affect extractor' based on CEBRA \cite{schneider2023learnable}, a deep neural encoder grounded in contrastive learning.
 By leveraging temporally synchronized behavioral sequences as auxiliary variables, CEBRA non-linearly reduces the dimensions of neural signals to maximize the separation between distinct behavioral states while clustering signals from similar states.
-Initially validated in animal neuroscience \cite{kim2024normative} and invasive BCI applications \cite{merk2023invasive}, CEBRA has recently demonstrated superior performance in human affect decoding during movie viewing \cite{yi2024awe}, suggesting its potential for EEG-based affect decoding.
+Initially validated in human invasive brain-computer interfaces (BCI) applications \cite{merk2023invasive}, CEBRA has recently demonstrated superior performance in human affect decoding during movie viewing \citep{yi2024awe}, suggesting its potential for EEG-based affect decoding.

-In our study, CEBRA utilizes keypressed valence sequences (neutral, positive, negative) as auxiliary variables to identify individual-level latent clusters for each affective state.
-We performed multi-session training of CEBRA with 10 participants' EEG and key-pressed valence sequence, aligning individuals' latent valence-neural representations.
+Our affect extractor utilizes keypressed valence sequences (neutral, positive, negative) as auxiliary variables to identify individual-level latent clusters for each affective state.
+We performed multi-session training with 10 participants' EEG and key-pressed valence sequence, aligning individuals' latent valence-neural representations.
 To examine the generalizability of embeddings, we conducted leave-one-out valence decoding tasks.
-We trained a k-nearest neighbor (KNN) classifier with 9 participants' CEBRA embeddings to predict valence label at each timepoint and evaluated its predictive performances with the other's embeddings.
+We trained a k-nearest neighbor (KNN) classifier with 9 participants' identified embeddings to predict valence label at each timepoint and evaluated its predictive performance with the other's embeddings.